tectonic-typesetting/tectonic/docs/src/v2cli/build.md

 [tectonic-toml]: ../ref/tectonic-toml.md

 #### Command-Line Options

-The `--target` option will only build the [output](../ref/tectonic-toml.md#output) with the specified name.
-If this option is not given, all outputs will be built.

 The `--keep-intermediates` option (or `-k` for short) will cause the engine to save intermediate files (such as `mydoc.aux` or `mydoc.bbl`) in the build output